vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 public class DataSourceAutoConfiguration {

     @Bean
-    @ConditionalOnMissingBean                   // only creates this bean if the app didn't define its own public DataSource dataSource() { ... }
+    @ConditionalOnMissingBean                   // only creates this if the app didn't define its own public DataSource dataSource() { ... }

     @Bean